wsbctechnicalblog/wsbctechnicalblog.github.io/content/two-am-call.md

 ![Quick Poll](/images/two-am-call-4.png)

 The above snippet is from a pull request validation build that shows that 71,283 unit tests were validated in less than 7 minutes.
+It can be done!

 Similarly, continuous integration builds can perform credential, security, and other scans, allowing us to validate the quality of a feature early and continuously, identify issues early, and either fix or fail fast before we commit ourselves to a deployment.

 ## SHIFT RIGHT